The Fiddler’s Companion

 SE'N RIGH A TH' AGAINN IS FEARR LEINN (We Prefer Our Own King).
 AKA and see "Wha'll (Who’ll) Be King But Charlie," "Over the River to Charlie [2]," "Behind the Bush in the Garden [1]," "More Power to Ye," "Fy Buckle Your Belt,” “We Prefer Our Own King."

 SENECA SQUARE DANCE.
-AKA and see “The Federal Hornpipe,” "Georgia Boys," “Got a Little Home to Go To,” “Higher Up the Monkey Climbs,” "John Hoban's Polka,” “Running from the Federals,” “Shelby’s Mules,” "Waiting for the Federals."
+AKA and see “The Federal Hornpipe,” "Georgia Boys," “(Got a) Little Home to Go To [1],” “Higher Up the Monkey Climbs,” "John Hoban's Polka,” “Running from the Federals,” “Shelby’s Mules,” "Waiting for the Federals."
 Old‑Time, Breakdown.
-USA; Arkansas, Missouri.
+USA; Oklahoma, Arkansas, Missouri.
 G Major.
-Standard tuning.
-AB (Johnson): ABB (Ford): AABB (Phillips, Songer).
+Standard tuning (fiddle).
+AB (Johnson): ABB (Ford): AABB (Phillips, Songer); AA’BB’ (Beissenger & McCann).

 Johnson (1982/1988) notes that there is an old hymn set to this tune, but does not give specifics.
 The melody is known to Irish musicians as "John Hoban's Polka" and appears to be related to the tune “(What Shall We Do with a) Drunken Sailor” and perhaps the gospel song “Rock-a My Soul (in the Bosom of Abraham).”
 A distanced, somewhat odd although regularly phrased version appears in Pioneer Western Folk Tunes (1948) by champion Arizona fiddler Viola “Mom” Ruth, under the title “Get Away from the Federals” with “Fall of Paris” given as an alternate title.

-“Seneca Square Dance” appeared on the Challenge label (a subsidiary of Sears and Roebuck) on a 78 RPM recording by one ‘Fiddlin’ Sam Long of the Ozarks’ (1876-1931, who actually was from Oklahoma but won a big contest in Missouri, according to Charles Wolfe) and was reissued by County on an LP entitled “Echoes of the Ozarks” in the 1970's.
-Long lived in the northeastern part of the state, near both the reservation and Seneca, Missouri, just across the state line.
+“Seneca Square Dance” appeared on the Challenge label (a subsidiary of Sears and Roebuck) on a 78 RPM recording by one ‘Fiddlin’ Sam Long of the Ozarks’ (1876-1931, born in Kansas, resident of Oklahoma and Missouri at various times, who actually but won a big contest in Missouri when living in Oklahoma) and was reissued by County on an LP entitled “Echoes of the Ozarks” in the 1970's.
+Long lived in the northeastern part of the state of Oklahoma, near both the reservation and Seneca, Missouri, just across the state line.
 Long recorded the tune via acoustic, not electronic methods in 1926, and despite the rather poor quality of the sound it sold well in the Mid-west and West.
 Gus Meade and W.L.
-McNeil researched Long and discovered he had been born in 1876 and died sometime in March 1931 (perhaps in Wichita, Kansas).
+McNeil researched Long and discovered he had been born in 1876 and died sometime in March 1931 (in Burns, Kansas).
 He was the first Ozark fiddler to have been recorded.

 “Seneca Squaredance” has been, and continues to be, a popular tune among regional fiddlers.
 Fiddlin' Bob Larkin recorded a version with words called "The Higher Up the Monkey Climbs."
-Alton Jones of Theodosia calls it "Seneca War Dance" and Cliff Bryan of West Plains calls it "Got No Little Home to Go to."
+Alton Jones (1918-2002) of Theodosia, Mo., calls it "Seneca War Dance" and Cliff Bryan of West Plains calls it "Got No Little Home to Go to."
 It is infrequently called “Echoes of the Ozarks,” the name of a different tune (by Clyde Davenport, for one).
-John Hartford (2001) notes similarities with “Turkey Buzzard.”
+The late John Hartford (2001) notes similarities with “Turkey Buzzard,” and there are musical similarities to “Shoot that Turkey Buzzard.”

 The melody was featured in the score by Ry Cooder for the film The Long Riders.
 It seems that one of Cooder’s associates, David Lindley, previously performed an idiosyncratic version when he played with folk-rock musician Jackson Browne.
 There was no name attached to it and it was called “David's Fiddle Tune” at the time.